dathere/covid19-time-series-utilities/covid19-refine/README.md

 		  continent TEXT,
 		  geocode_earth_json JSONB);
 ```

-     A version of the generated file is [here](workdir/location-lookup/location-lookup.csv).

   - `covid19_normalized_ts`
   	apart from the running totals compiled by JHU, we also compute the daily incidents for any specific date/location (e.g. how many confirmed, deaths, recoveries for each day/location).
 This will allow you to do aggregations for arbitrary date ranges, compute rates of confirmed/deaths/recoveries, and benchmarking across locations.